testpossessed/jsBuilder/README.md

 A template is a JavaScript object with members that all built objects should have and either a type specifier or a value generator function for each member.

-The supported member type specifiers are provided in an "enum" object, but they if you prefer you can simply use equivalent string the enum provides
+The supported member type specifiers are provided in an "enum" object, but if you prefer you can simply use the equivalent string the enum provides

 ```javascript
 builder.MemberType.String // defined as 'string'